Prospective Students

 When should I apply to MSU’s graduate clinical psychology program?

 The application deadline is December 1st.
-Be sure to take your General GRE test early enough that the scores will be released to MSU by the deadline.
+If you plan to submit GRE scores, be sure to take your General GRE test early enough that the scores will be released to MSU by the deadline.
 Application materials and instructions can be found here: Apply for Admission

 How is my application evaluated?